 He called me that week and I missed it.
-I never had the chance to call him back.
-All I have are texts.

 That’s the last thing I have from him.

-An emoji.
 A crying one.

 As I sat at the doctor yesterday, explaining my struggle of being active and trying to exercise through the constant pull under my skin, trying to lose weight and get my blood pressure under control, she said my leg, particularly my ankle, would probably never be the same.

 For I can now consider it ALL JOY – nothing but joy – my brothers and sisters, whenever I fall into various trials.